 AN EMBARRASSING SITUATION.
-Indianapolis, Ind., March 14 .- An emparrassing condition has been caused barrassing condition has been caused by the fact that the St. Patrick's Day parade is set to take place at the same time as Gen, Harrison's funeral, 2 o'clock Sunday afternoon.
-It has been thought that perhaps the managers of the St. Patrck's Day celebraton will change their plans.
+Indianapolis, Ind., March 14 .-- An embarrassing condition has been caused by the fact that the St. Patrick's Day parade is set to take place at the same time as Gen. Harrison's funeral, 2 o'clock Sunday afternoon.
+It has been thought that perhaps the managers of the St. Patrick's Day celebraton will change their plans.
 They will make final decision tonight.